Hojicha Hot Chocolate

 - To toast the mini marshmallows, I used my kitchen torch.

 I’ve done a ton of matcha recipes and and have found that hojicha does just as well when it’s incorporated into a dairy base.

-Since my Matcha Hot Chocolate tastes so good, I did a hojicha version and topped it with toasted marshmallows.
+Since my Matcha White Hot Chocolate recipe tastes delicious, I did a hojicha version.
 The hojicha with its roasty notes works so well with the sweet chocolate and the additional toastiness from the marshmallows.